-How do you Change a Spotlight Bulb?
+How Do You Change A Spotlight Bulb?

 GU10 LED bulbs are often paired with LED downlights to be used for ambient lighting.
 Depending on the type of fitting, there are different ways to change the spotlight bulb.

-Spring Clip Fittings
+Spring Clip Fittings:

-Twist Face Fittings
+Twist Face Fittings:

-How Many LED Spotlights do I Need?
+How Many LED Spotlights Do I Need?

 However, this means if you’re using spotlights for ambient lighting, they can still draw focus to certain areas of the room.
-You can use this to your advantage, as areas of the room that require more light can be highlighted, without overly lighting the entire room.
+You can use this to your advantage, as areas of the room that requires more light can be highlighted - without overly lighting the entire room.

-Calculate How Many LED Spotlights you Need:
+Calculating How Many LED Spotlights You Need:

-How to Wire LED Spotlights?
+How To Wire LED Spotlights?

 If you’re unsure about how to wire a light, then you should contact an electrician to do it safely.
 Wiring spotlights can be tricky if you don’t have an understanding of home electrics and electrical lighting.

-1. Switch off the voltage on your power supply before installing your LED spotlights.
+- Switch off the voltage on your power supply before installing your LED spotlights.

-2. These types of lights have a closed circuit, meaning that the connection goes in one direction.
+- These types of lights have a closed circuit, meaning that the connection goes in one direction.
 All but the final spotlight in the circuit will have two cables, while the final spotlight will have one cable.

-3. After exposing the ends of your cables, use a connector box to easily connect the correct wires of your spotlight to the exposed ends of the cables.
+- After exposing the ends of your cables, use a connector box to easily connect the correct wires of your spotlight to the exposed ends of the cables.
 It holds them in place and keeps them secure.

-4. Once the spotlight is wired, simply insert it into the correct place.
+- Once the spotlight is wired, simply insert it into the correct place.

-How to Pick the Right LED Spotlight?
+How To Pick The Right LED Spotlight?

 Such lights come in a wide variety of finishes, including white, chrome, or brushed chrome.
-It’s just a matter of choosing the one which best suits your style and decor.
+It’s just a matter of choosing the one which best suits your style and dècor.
 You can also pair the fixtures with different types of LED spotlight bulbs.

-LED Lighting is a great replacement for halogen ones.
-Swap them and enjoy longer life bulbs with more energy efficiency.
+LED lighting is a great replacement for halogen ones.
+Swap them and enjoy longer-life bulbs with more energy efficiency.
 GU10 LED bulbs are the most common type to pair with a downlight and they fit directly to the mains without the need for a transformer or a LED driver.

 You can also find light bulbs with dimmable or remote control functions giving you greater freedom and control over your property lighting.

 If you want to highlight a certain feature in the room, such as artwork, then a bulb with a narrow beam angle of around 20°- 40° would be ideal.
-Bulbs with a wider beam angle are better suited for general lighting or for lighting workspaces.
+Bulbs with a wider beam angle are better suited for general lighting or lighting workspaces.

 Just like colour temperature, the brightness of LED spotlight bulbs can make a huge difference to the look and feel of a room.
-With the older incandescent bulbs, it was possible to roughly determine the brightness by looking at the wattage, even though watts are a measurement of power used and not brightness.
+With the older incandescent bulbs, it was possible to roughly determine the brightness by looking at the wattage - even though watts are a measurement of power used and not brightness.